-A couple of days ago a BoatTEST member, Keith F. from North Carolina, asked, “Which manufacturer offers the fastest 24 ft Bowrider?
+Recently, a BoatTEST.com member, Keith F. from North Carolina, asked, “Which manufacturer offers the fastest 24’ Bowrider?
 I am open to all power options, inboard, outboard or jet.”
 While there is a clear-cut winner, there is also more to the story.
-Going fast is simply a matter of building a boat with a flattish bottom, making it as light-weight as possible, and power it with the most horsepower that the USCG will allow.
-Thankfully, virtually all reputable sportboat builders today eschew such uncomfortable and potentially dangerous designs, in favor of relatively safe boats with at least a minimum of creature comforts.
+Going fast is simply a matter of building a boat with a flattish bottom, making it weigh as little as possible, and power it with the most horsepower that the USCG will allow.
+Thankfully, virtually all reputable sportboat builders today eschew uncomfortable and potentially dangerous designs in favor of relatively safe boats with at least a few creature comforts.
 And, so the question is, what 24’ bowrider is fastest among boats we have tested and is still in production?

 Boat Manufacturer: Chaparral